phillord/tawny-owl/docs/repl.md

 read-eval-print-loop; what this means is that you can write code interactively, adding and removing functions, to test them out.
 This turns out to be a surprisingly useful feature of the language.
-This was one of the original motiviations for using Clojure, as adding and removing concepts without the need for a long compile-restart cycle seemed a critical feature.
+This was one of the original motivations for using Clojure, as adding and removing concepts without the need for a long compile-restart cycle seemed a critical feature.
 Here we describe use of the REPL and some features of tawny that aid it's use.